-Phi Finney McDonald acts for representative applicants and First Nations leaders, Pabai Pabai and Paul Kabai from the islands of Boigu and Saibai in the Torres Strait.
-In a landmark climate change class action, Paul and Pabai are suing the Commonwealth on behalf of all Torres Strait Islanders facing the climate crisis, for breach of a novel duty of care.
+Phi Finney McDonald acts for representative applicants and First Nations leaders, Uncle Pabai Pabai and Uncle Paul Kabai from the islands of Boigu and Saibai in the Torres Strait.
+In a landmark climate change class action, Uncle Paul and Uncle Pabai are suing the Commonwealth on behalf of all Torres Strait Islanders facing the climate crisis, for breach of a novel duty of care.

 The proceeding is the first climate class action in Australia brought by First Nations leaders.